udacity/CarND-Semantic-Segmentation/README.md

 - The original FCN-8s was trained in stages.
 The authors later uploaded a version that was trained all at once to their GitHub repo.
 The version in the GitHub repo has one important difference: The outputs of pooling layers 3 and 4 are scaled before they are fed into the 1x1 convolutions.
 As a result, some students have found that the model learns much better with the scaling layers included.
 The model may not converge substantially faster, but may reach a higher IoU and accuracy.
 - When adding l2-regularization, setting a regularizer in the arguments of the `tf.layers` is not enough.
 Regularization loss terms must be manually added to your loss function. otherwise regularization is not implemented.

+### Why Layer 3, 4 and 7?
+In `main.py`, you'll notice that layers 3, 4 and 7 of VGG16 are utilized in creating skip layers for a fully convolutional network.
+The reasons for this are contained in the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/pdf/1605.06211.pdf).

+In section 4.3, and further under header "Skip Architectures for Segmentation" and Figure 3, they note these provided for 8x, 16x and 32x upsampling, respectively.
+Using each of these in their FCN-8s was the most effective architecture they found.

 ### Optional sections
 Within `main.py`, there are a few optional sections you can also choose to implement, but are not required for the project.